 It receives a small royalty payment every time anyone upgrades their mobile device.

-Acal Energy dreams of equal success from licensing its technology to car manufacturers in decades to come.'Improving components'
+Acal Energy dreams of equal success from licensing its technology to car manufacturers in decades to come.

 The big questions, though, are does the technology work and will it be the breakthrough that the company claims?

 Prof Nigel Brandon of Imperial College in London, a leading academic in hydrogen energy, is well qualified to comment.

 "The core technology looks very exciting," he says.